pmndrs/use-gesture/README.md

-  last,       // * true when it's the last event active,     // * true when the gesture is active memo,       // * stores the value returned by your handler during its previous run cancel,     // * function you can call to interrupt relevant gestures down,       // * true when a mouse button or touch is down buttons,    // * buttons pressed (see https://developer.mozilla.org/fr/docs/Web/API/MouseEvent/button) touches     // * numbers of touches pressing the screen
+  last,       // * true when it's the last event active,     // * true when the gesture is active memo,       // * stores the value returned by your handler during its previous run cancel,     // * function you can call to interrupt relevant gestures (drag and pinch only) canceled,   // * whether the gesture has been canceled (drag and pinch only) down,       // * true when a mouse button or touch is down buttons,    // * buttons pressed (see https://developer.mozilla.org/fr/docs/Web/API/MouseEvent/button) touches     // * numbers of touches pressing the screen